Twaddler01/rpg_similitude/README.md

 # Updates

+10-29-2024
+- Modified saveData to better account for data not needing to be saved.
+For now on, using separate arrays for data that doesn't need to be saved.
+May save dynamic and random encounterData, but haven't decided yet.
+- Encounters work for a few more levels, but loot not yet added for the enemies.

 10-28-2024
 - Updated data.js for arrays to be accessed directly.
 - Minor adjustments for data management, especially for dynamic array modifications.